 shoot at him as their pod randomly twirls around.
 It is lucky a fellow

-officer was not wounded or a patron failed to dodge the stray bullets.
+officer was not wounded, or a patron failed to dodge the stray bullets at the popcorn stand.

 The officer’s training never included this!
 Understandably, they